Jessica Peoples, RAD, RTS

 Jessica is a qualified dance teacher with a Degree in Dance Performance, a Post Graduate Certificate in Dance Education and is a registered teacher (RTS) with the Royal Academy of Dance.
 After college Jessica was a member of the professional contemporary dance company, The Moving Co. where she performed, taught dance and collaborated on original choreographic works.
 Jessica earned a Professional Certificate in Dance from MIAET as one of six initiate dancers with Instinct Dancecorps.
 She is also a Certified Pilates instructor, yoga instructor and in addition to her dance and movement training she has a Bachelor Degree in Nutrition and Food Science.
 She most recently completed a post graduate year in Advanced Dance Performance at Ulster University, Magee and participated in the acclaimed production DUST. https://www.youtube.com/watch?v=As8ZrK7nVqM

 Jessica teaches dance classes both in private studios and in schools.
-She teaches many styles of dance including ballet classes in Letterkenny & Inishowen, contemporary dance class, hip-hop/jazz, musical theatre dance and first wedding dances and has is passionate about Pilates.
-She has over 10 years of experience working with individuals of all ages and levels.
-Jessica has helped to develop the ballet and contemporary dance programs at a leading Donegal performing arts academy and has had her students go on to college to study dance at third level institutes in Scotland; Dublin, Ireland; London, UK and America.
+She teaches many styles of dance including ballet classes in Letterkenny & Inishowen, contemporary dance class, hip-hop/jazz, musical theatre dance and first wedding dances and has is passionate about Pilates and yoga.
+She has over 15 years of experience working with individuals of all ages and levels.
+Jessica had helped to develop the ballet and contemporary dance programs at a Donegal performing arts academy and has had her students go on to college to study dance at third level institutes in Glasgow Scotland (Royal Conservatoire of Scotland); Dublin, Ireland (College of Dance); London, UK (Central School of Ballet Summer Program) and America (Joffrey Ballet, New York).

 Diarmaid O’Meara – Ballet